gideonibemerejr/SEI-CC-2/work/w04/d4/02-03-mongoose-embedding/mongoose-embedding.md

 - In most apps, a related entity, such as _reviews_, would likely be displayed with its parent being reviewed, in this case a _movie_.

-- If we stored _reviews_ in their own collection using a `Review` Model, we would have to make a separate queries to access the _reviews_ for the movies - not very efficient.
+- If we stored _reviews_ in their own collection by using a `Review` Model, we would have to make separate queries to access the _reviews_ for the movies.
+But there's a more efficient way - embedding.

-- Therefore, in MongoDB/Mongoose, **_reviews_** are a perfect use case for embedding related data.
+- With MongoDB/Mongoose, **_reviews_** are a perfect use case for embedding related data.

 ---
 #### Embedding Subdocuments